kevinvu184/Port-Reservation-Application/README.md

-# Port-Reservation-Application
+# Port Reservation Application
-This is a port reservation application implemented in Java

-# TO DO

-1.Testing + Refactoring code (Highest Priority)

-2.Add GUI (Moderate Priority)
+RMIT-NP Semester 1 2020

+© Kevin Vu 2020.
+Disclaimer: This repo is an asset of Kevin Vu & Ted Vu and is being developed as part of a School of Science Network Programming course at RMIT University in Melbourne, Australia.
+Any plagiarism act will be reported.

+## Project Brief
+- An application for network admin to reserve network port for student.
+- All registered port must be persistence through out session.

+## Learning Outcomes
+- OSI layer model and essential protocols (TCP, UDP)
+- SMTP server and how to send mail automatically.

+## Short Demo

-# Installation Step to Set up SMTP Server
+## Installation Step to Set up SMTP Server

-1. Download SMTP Server Program from this website: https://bit.ly/2x0Ttz6
+- Download SMTP Server Program from this website: https://bit.ly/2x0Ttz6

-2. Go into your Google account: Settings -> Security -> LessSecureApp -> Turn on allowance for access of Less Secure App
+- Go into your Google account: Settings -> Security -> LessSecureApp -> Turn on allowance for access of Less Secure App